Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Related Works

+The FL process can be categorized into two types: synchronous FL and asynchronous FL.
+In synchronous FL, as detailed in \cite{mcmahan2017communicationefficientlearning, qu2022contextawareonline}, training is concurrently executed by participants, with the FL aggregator awaiting the completion of all local model updates.
+The performance of synchronous FL is enhanced by optimizing participant selection in constrained wireless networks \cite{qu2022contextawareonline} and by introducing an edge device clustering and a cosine similarity-based model filter to reduce parameter exchange redundancy \cite{wang2022edgebasedcommunication}.
+However, the network on the master aggregator side can experience congestion when an excessive number of participants check in concurrently \cite{xie2019asynchronousfederated}.
+In addition, the duration per iteration is likely to increase as the participant count rises, a situation exacerbated by the occurrence of straggling participants, known as ``stragglers'', who intermittently slow down the training process \cite{dutta2018slowstale}.

+In contrast to synchronous FL, asynchronous FL \cite{xie2019asynchronousfederated} presents an alternative method that effectively addresses the straggler issue.
+This approach involves the central server promptly updating the global model upon receiving individual local models, rather than waiting for all participant updates.
+However, a potential downside of this method, as indicated in \cite{xie2019asynchronousfederated}, is the risk of destabilizing the global model due to the aggregation of stale models, which were trained based on a previous version of the global model.
+To address these issues of model staleness and to improve efficiency, the work \cite{wu2021safasemiasynchronous} has proposed a semi-asynchronous FL approach, innovating in the areas of client selection and the rules for global model aggregation.
+However, it is noteworthy that these methodologies do not take into consideration the potential impact of malicious participants, whose actions could significantly compromise the accuracy of the global model.

-Although both FL and blockchain are deployed in the distributed network, it is still a challenge to refine the training process to adapt to the blockchain network while effectively reducing the impact of straggler and/or stale models.
+Although both FL and blockchain are operational in distributed networks, it is still a challenge to refine the training process to adapt to the blockchain network while effectively reducing the impact of straggler and/or stale models.